-It was a friendship which grew as It was a friendship which grew as time went on.
+It was a friendship which grew as

+It was a friendship which grew as time went on.
 Lew sponsored me for that holy of holies, the Lambs' Club, where I met the most charming and fascinating men of the New York stage.
 I loved every moment of New York from the opening of "The Brat."
-The show ran for the better part of a year, under the production of Oliver Morosco, and as my salary was now at the solenand as my salary was now at the splen-did sum of \$125 weekly, I considered I had "clicked" on Broadway.
-Follow-ing the close of the highly successful "Brat," Adolphe Clauber, husband of Jane Cowl, and agent for Goldwyn, offered me a film engagement with Cowl.
+The show ran for the better part of a year, under the production of Oliver Morosco, and as my salary was now at the splenand as my salary was now at the splendid sum of \$125 weekly, I considered I had "clicked" on Broadway.
+Following the close of the highly successful "Brat," Adolphe Clauber, husband of Jane Cowl, and agent for Goldwyn, offered me a film engagement with Cowl.
 Jane and I had played together in Los Angeles, as you remember, and it was through the efforts of these two that I signed to do "The Spreading Dawn" for \$250 a week.
 I asked \$400-but I didn't get that sum until my next engagement with Irene Castle.
 When "The Brat" left for a year's tour of the country, Eddie went with it.
-I couldn't quite forget my first lovethe road, and in spite of several Broadway offers, I decided to travel with the Fulton play.
+I couldn't quite forget my first love the road, and in spite of several Broadway offers, I decided to travel with the Fulton play.
 That show had one of the longest and most successful "on the road" tours of theatrical history, and it was a year after leaving New York that we played a final performance in Los Angeles.

-I was approached by Thomas Ince with a contract for a picture with Dor-othy Dalton, "Vive La France," and accepted it.
+I was approached by Thomas Ince with a contract for a picture with Dorothy Dalton, "Vive La France," and accepted it.
 Ince very kindly offered me a five-year motion picture contract, and my old friend Douglas McLean, who was now one of the most successful of Ince stars, advised me to accept it.
 "This is the business, Eddie," Doug told me one day following a conference with Ince.
 "This is going to drive the theaters out of the game."
 Certainly there was more money and greater opportunity for fame, but for some reason or other, I was not particularly tempted by the moving picture offer and returned to New York sequent returning.
-"Follies" girls have come and "Fol-lies" girls have gone, but I doubt if New York, or Ziegfeld ever saw a more glorious group of women than were featured that year.
-Marion Davies, Peggy Hopkins, Dolores, Yvonne Shelton, Dorothy Leets, Vera Maxwell, and a stunning creature whom I found to be, after consulting my program-Lilyan Tashman.